isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 When an ISB-CGC hosted data set is selected, appropriate filters will display under three tabs.
 All tabs are not available for all programs, but all programs will have some features available on the CASE tab.

   - The CASE tab displays clinical and demographic features applicable to the selected program.
-  - The DATA tab displays data types (ex.
-Aligned Reads, Copy Number Segment Masked) applicable to the selected program.
+  - The DATA tab displays data attributes (ex.
+Build, Data Type, Data Category, Experimental Strategy, File Type, Data Format, Platform, Access) applicable to the selected program.
-  - The MOLECULAR tab displays filters pertaining to mutations.
+  - The MOLECULAR tab is not currently in use.

 On the CASE tab, expand the GDC, PDC or IDC headings to see the available filters.
 At that point, click on a filter name to see the selection values.
 For example, when you click on "Vital Status", it expands and provides a list containing "Alive" and "Dead" values you may choose.
 You may select multiple filters and multiple values.

+On the DATA tab, click on a filter name to see the selection values.

 Selected filters will display in the **Selected Filters** panel.
 The Data Set Details panel will update the Total Number of Cases and the Total Number of Samples based on the selected filters.